-Next, we need to estimate the second term on the right-hand side of \eqref{3.8}.
-Since the solution is axisymmetric and $r$ is bounded away from zero and infinity in $\Omega$, the three-dimensional norms on $\Omega$ are equivalent to the corresponding norms of the cylindrical components $\mathbf{u}(r,z)=(u^r(r,z),u^\theta(r,z),u^z(r,z))$ on the meridional domain $\Gamma$.
-Thus, the logarithmic interpolation inequality \eqref{log} on $\Gamma$ yields the desired estimate in $\Omega$:
+It remains to estimate the second term on the right-hand side of \eqref{3.8}.
+Since the solution is axisymmetric and $r$ is uniformly bounded in $\Omega$, the three-dimensional norms on $\Omega$ are equivalent to the corresponding norms of the cylindrical components $\mathbf u(r,z)=(u^r,u^\theta,u^z)(r,z)$ on $\Gamma$.
+Thus, the logarithmic interpolation inequality \eqref{log} on $\Gamma$ yields

 Note that $\mathcal{P}\mathbf u$ is axisymmetric.
 Hence $\nabla_{r,z}(\mathcal{P}\mathbf u)$ is also axisymmetric.
 Applying the Ladyzhenskaya-type inequality to $\nabla_{r,z}(\mathcal{P}\mathbf u)$ on the meridional domain $\Gamma$ (in the same form as \eqref{LA2}), we infer from \eqref{E2} that